anonymin/thinkful-vday/readme.md

 ### Development Environment

-For this tutorial we will be using an online HTML, CSS, and JavaScript code editor called [CSSDeck](http://cssdeck.com/).
+For this tutorial we will be using an online HTML, CSS, and Javascript code editor called [CSSDeck](http://cssdeck.com/).
 Sign up for a free plan [here](http://cssdeck.com/signup).
 After signing up, navigate to the homepage and click the "New" button to create a new development environment.

 You should see four panes.
 The three smaller panes on the left are for entering your HTML, CSS, and/or Javascript code, while the large pane displays a quick preview of the entered code.